Steve-Tech/Blog/_posts/2025-08-29-ptp-on-debian.md

 #### Troubleshooting

-- If you get `phc2sys: interface enp12s0f0 does not have a PHC` on boot up, but phc2sys otherwise works fine, you can edit the service (e.g `sudo systemctl edit phc2sys@enp12s0f0.service`) and add the following lines to retry starting:
+- If you get `phc2sys: interface enp12s0f0 does not have a PHC` on boot up, but phc2sys otherwise works fine, you can edit the service (e.g `sudo systemctl edit phc2sys@enp12s0f0.service`) and add the following lines to wait for networking:

+    ```ini
+    [Service]
+    After=network-online.target
+    Wants=network-online.target
+    ```

+    Or alternatively, you can add a restart policy to the service to restart it if it fails:

     ```ini
     [Service]